Teno Roncalio: Later life

 He returned to Wyoming, where he served as Special Master in Wyoming's Big Horn adjudication of Indian Water Rights until 1982.
 In 1980, he endorsed Jim Rogers' house campaign, but Rogers was defeated in a landslide by Dick Cheney.
 In 1982, he endorsed Rodger McDaniel's unsuccessful U.S. Senate campaign.
 In 1986, his wife served as co-chair of Kathy Karpan's successful Secretary of State campaign and in 1990, he donated $1,000 to Pete Maxfield's unsuccessful House campaign against Craig L. Thomas.

-In 1980, he explored for gold around Snake River in Teton county.
+In 1980, Roncalio explored for gold around the Snake River in Teton County.
 In 2002, the post office in Rock Springs, Wyoming was named in his honor.
 On March 30, 2003, Roncalio died of congestive heart failure at the Life Care Center in Cheyenne, Wyoming and was buried in Mount Olivet Cemetery.
 Governor Dave Freudenthal, former Governor Mike Sullivan, Senator Craig L. Thomas, State Chief Justice William U. Hill, former Secretary of State Kathy Karpan, and other Wyoming political figures attended his funeral and a letter from Senator Ted Kennedy was read at the funeral.

 Political positions

 Domestic

 In 1965, he introduced legislation to extend the National Wool Act of 1954 through December 1972 in the House alongside Senator Gale McGee who introduced it in the Senate.
 In 1965, he introduced a bill that would have repealed Section 14B of the Taft–Hartley Act that prevents unions from negotiating contracts or legally binding documents requiring companies to fire workers who refuse to join the union, but it failed.
-In 1966, he proposed that every window on commercial airplanes should be turned into emergency exits and attempted to have the Federal Aviation Agency support his idea, but he was unsuccessful.
+In 1966, he proposed that every window on commercial airplanes should be turned into emergency exits and tried to get the Federal Aviation Administration to support his idea, but he was unsuccessful.

-In July 1974, he voted for an amendment that would prevent the use of federal funds for abortions, but it was defeated with two hundred forty seven against and one hundred twenty three in favor.
+In July 1974, he voted for an amendment that would prevent the use of federal funds for abortions, but it was defeated on a vote of 123-247.